 10. Increased Competitiveness

 The process manufacturing ERP market is a mix between vendors that focus exclusively on this type of manufacturing and vendors that offer discrete functionality as well.
 Large ERP vendors with a diversified portfolio often offer separate solutions for discrete and process manufacturing.
 When selecting a system, you’ll want to look out for factors such as whether the vendor offers cloud or on-site deployment, what industry they primarily serve, which functionalities they provide and the size of the businesses that use the program.

 Aptean’s offering for process manufacturing includes two ERP solutions: Axis ERP (specialized in metals, wires and cable manufacturers) and Ross ERP (a more generic solution).
-Besides ERP, Aptean also offers Factory MES for process manufacturing.
+Aside from ERP, Aptean also offers Factory MES for process manufacturing.
 The company’s flagship solution is without a doubt Ross ERP, which includes modules for back-office administration, manufacturing operations and even PLM.
-Another benefit of Ross ERP is it includes business process management (BPM) functionality, which manufacturers can use to improve their workflows.
+Another benefit of Ross ERP is it provides business process management (BPM) functionality, which manufacturers can use to improve their workflows.

 While the core ERP modules are robust, functionality for PLM or BPM is quite limited in this solution.
 The included degree of functionality may be enough for small manufacturers, but larger companies may want to consider standalone solutions to better cover their needs for product development or business process management.

 Epicor offers Tropos ERP for process manufacturing, which focuses on industries such as food, beverage, pharmaceuticals, metals and chemicals.
-Epicor Tropos includes functionality for the back office such as accounting and customer relationship management (CRM), as well as modules for inventory, supply chain and quality management.
+Epicor Tropos includes functionality for back-office workflows such as accounting and customer relationship management (CRM) along with modules for inventory, supply chain and quality management.
 Process manufacturers can also benefit from two other solutions offered by Epicor: Mattec MES (Manufacturing Execution System) and Informance EMI manufacturing intelligence.

 Small and medium-sized process manufacturers may only require Epicor Tropos ERP to run their businesses, while larger companies are more likely to need Epicor Mattec and Epicor Informance EMI.
 The right mix of these solutions also depends on the industry of the manufacturer, which is why buyers need to make sure to select the right option for their specific needs.

-Amongst Infor’s offering of multiple ERP solutions, the main products for process manufacturing are Infor CloudSuite Industrial (SyteLine) and Infor M3.
-Both products include functionality for both discrete and process manufacturing, as well as distribution.
+Though Infor offers multiple ERP solutions, the main products for process manufacturing are Infor CloudSuite Industrial (SyteLine) and Infor M3.
+Both products include functionality for discrete and process manufacturing, as well as distribution.
 Infor CloudSuite Industrial can be delivered as an ERP solution for process manufacturing only, under the name Infor CloudSuite Process Manufacturing.
 Also, the Infor CloudSuite family includes industry-specific solutions such as Infor CloudSuite Food & Beverage.

-As shown above, Infor’s offering for process manufacturing isn’t very easy to understand and buyers should be careful to evaluate potential overlaps between all three solutions.
-Process manufacturers not in the food or chemicals markets are less likely to find Infor’s offerings are a good fit for their business.
+Unfortunately, Infor’s offering for process manufacturing isn’t very easy to understand, and buyers should be careful to evaluate potential overlaps between all three solutions.
+Process manufacturers not in the food or chemical markets are less likely to find Infor’s offerings a great fit for their business.

-Process manufacturing isn’t one of Microsoft’s major strengths, but we have included Microsoft here because some of its partners have created process manufacturing solutions on top of Microsoft ERP software.
-Microsoft partners like Sikich and Cosmo Consult have created process manufacturing modules that are sold together with Microsoft Dynamics AX or Microsoft Dynamics GP.
+Process manufacturing isn’t one of Microsoft’s major strengths, but our team of analysts included Microsoft in this list because some of its partners have created process manufacturing solutions on top of Microsoft ERP software.
+Microsoft partners like Sikich and Cosmo Consult have created process manufacturing modules that are sold together with Microsoft Dynamics 365 for Finance and Operations or Microsoft Dynamics GP.

-Since these are the most popular Microsoft ERP solutions, companies already using them can choose to only implement the process manufacturing functionality.
-Even companies requiring a complete ERP solution can benefit from this option, because both the core ERP and the process manufacturing modules are built on Microsoft technology, using the Microsoft database.
+Because these are the most popular Microsoft ERP solutions, companies already using them can choose to only implement the process manufacturing functionality.
+Even companies requiring a complete ERP solution can benefit from this option because both the core ERP and the process manufacturing modules are built on Microsoft technology using the Microsoft database.

 There are a few possible drawbacks to going with this option, however.
-In addition to limited regional support for their products, the additional functionality may not always be tested and verified by Microsoft.
-Also, Microsoft doesn’t control how these custom features will be impacted by future versions of their ERP solutions.
+Along with limited regional support for its products, the additional functionality may not always be tested and verified by Microsoft.
+Also, Microsoft doesn’t control how these custom features will be affected by future versions of its ERP solutions.

 While Oracle’s portfolio includes pretty much all business software types, such as ERP, PLM, HCM and CRM, a mix of several of these solutions can be expensive and difficult to maintain.
-Large process manufacturers more likely to benefit from such a package should be aware of the initial and ongoing costs that may be incurred.
-For smaller companies, Oracle is working on a cloud ERP offering, but it does not yet include functionality for process manufacturing.
+Large process manufacturers are more likely to benefit from such a package and should be aware of the initial and ongoing costs that may be incurred.

 ProcessPro ERP is one of the solutions specifically designed for process manufacturing.
-Its industry focus includes food and beverage, chemicals, nutraceuticals, and cosmetics.
-While it’s built on Microsoft technology, ProcessPro ERP is its own solution, not additional functionality on top of Microsoft ERP solutions.
-Since smaller vendors do not have the budget to develop all the features required by their customers, they tend to seek partnerships to fill this gap.
+Its industry focus includes food and beverage, chemicals, nutraceuticals and cosmetics.
+While it’s built on Microsoft technology, ProcessPro ERP is its own solution and not additional functionality on top of Microsoft ERP solutions.
+Because smaller vendors do not have the budget to develop all the features required by their customers, they tend to seek partnerships to fill this gap.